 After a trip through the historic church, explore the surrounding streets to find places to eat and shop.
 Piazza and Maggiore and the Two Towers mark the west and east borders of the Quadrilatero District.
 This area is known for its narrow streets containing dozens of small shops, markets, and stalls.

 You can find all types of food and goods throughout this area.
-In the medieval times, you’d find butchers, fishermen, and goldsmiths.
+In medieval times, you’d find butchers, fishermen, and goldsmiths.
 The modern establishments include bakeries, jewellers, and delicatessens.
 You’ll also still find butchers.

 It’s easy to find the alleys containing shops and stalls.
 You’ll hear the vendors calling out to customers as they walk past.
 It’s a noisy, bustling area with lots of activity.